willwin4sure/vault/🗃️Database Systems/Data Models/Tables, Tables, Tables.md

 | 2             | Mike   | 3     | Moose     | 2         |
 | 3             | Sally  | 1     | Student   | 1         |

 Since *`animal_id`* is a primary key, it uniquely defines each row of the table.
-Therefore, we never see two animals with the same ID. ^03aa62
+We never see two animals with the same ID. ^03aa62

 > [!idea]
 > Entities can be stored in a table with columns as their attributes.
 It is often useful to include an ID column.